-What happened on that day of Pentecost shows that God's confusion of languages at Babel, which ultimately resulted in the multitude of people groups existing today, was not a curse but a blessing that would ultimately serve to amplify his greatness as people from every nation are united through faith in Jesus Christ.
+What happened on the day of Pentecost shows that God's confusion of languages at Babel, which ultimately resulted in the multitude of people groups existing today, was not a curse but a blessing that would ultimately serve to amplify the LORD’s greatness as people from every nation are united through faith in Jesus Christ.
 Revelation 5:9-11 tells of God's throne room in which worshippers from every nation, tribe, and language are present.
 This confirms that no race is superior to another.
 It further shows that we will carry our ethnic identity with us into eternity.
 God never intends to cancel out or diminish race and ethnicity.
 Neither should we.
-It is not better to be black.
-It is not a sin to be white.

 This has massive implications for how we view